Evolix/ansible-roles/evolinux-base/README.md

 * `provider_online` :
 * `provider_orange_fce` :

+## Available variables

-Each task file is included in the `main.yml` file with a condition based on a variable like `evolinux_tasks_hostname` (mostly `True` by default).
-The variables can be set to `False` to disable groups of tasks.
+Each tasks group is included in the `main.yml` file with a condition based on a variable like `evolinux_hostname_include` (mostly `True` by default).
+The variables can be set to `False` to disable a .
 Finer grained tasks disabling is done in each group of tasks.

-## Available variables

-Main variables are :
+Main variables are:

 * `general_alert_email`: email address to send various alert messages (default: `root@localhost`).
 * `apt_alert_email`: email address to send APT messages to (default: `general_alert_email`).